AhnafNabil/Jenkins-Test-Demo/README.md

    - Select `GitHub hook trigger for GITScm polling` from `Build Triggers`.
    - In the `Pipeline` section, select `Pipeline script`.
    - For getting the pipeline syntax for `checkout` and `withCredentials` select `Pipeline Syntax` and get the syntax by filling up the necessary information.
-   - You don't need to add credentails if you are using a public git repository.
+   - You don't need to add github credentails if you are using a public git repository.
    - Enter the following Groovy script with the syntax you generated:

 ```groovy